civictechnologists/website/_posts/2023-06-13-act-june-newsletter.markdown

 **Call for Feedback on our Vision, Mission and Values**

-In 2017, the Code for America Brigades came together at Brigade Congress and drafted a Mission/Vision/Operating Principles document that reflected the values of the Brigade network.
+In 2017, the civic technology organizations came together at Code for America's Brigade Congress and drafted a Mission/Vision/Operating Principles document that reflected the values of the Brigade network.
 Since that time, Code for America has taken the finalized document off their website.
 However, this document was preserved in Github and ACT has forked it as it’s a useful starting point for setting our own vision, mission, and values.
 You can comment and suggest changes [here](https://docs.google.com/document/d/1h-cNQtJrMZi3yaohQIJPMbxh4lnKzUQtI_Vm0ptBExA/edit).
 We’ll keep the comment section open until we formally adopt our governance structure.

 **Stay in touch via Discord**